adamazon/adamazon-code/README.md

 - **Victor Le**: Preliminary data analysis, text analysis (nltk preprocessor, TFIDF, Word2Vec), similar products (nearest neighbours), plot charts, explanations, poster
 - **Quentin de Longraye**: Data import and cleaning, preliminary data analysis, explanations, "dumb" neural network classifier, data visualization (data story), poster
-- **Karttikeya Mangalam**: Exploitation strategies, Starspace embeddings, README redaction, poster

-**A note on starspace embeddings (Karttikeya Mangalam)**:

-Initially, we had planned to use star space embeddings from the [Facebook repository](https://github.com/facebookresearch/StarSpace) but it turned out to be extremely sensitive to hyperparameters and takes very long for a single model to run (~1.5 hours on Titan X GPU).
-In the final model, this component is not used.
-See the files `starspace.py` and `starspace_embeddings.py`.

 ## Milestone 2